zaenulhilmi/pastebin/README.md

 }'
 ```

-Get a content of shortlink
+Get a content of a shortlink
 ```
 curl 'http://localhost:8080/paste?shortlink=abc'
 ```